-- 13. The Government Stock diluted, but did not eliminate, the economic interests of the Companies' private shareholders.
-The warrants to purchase 79.9% of the Companies' common stock gave Treasury "upside" via economic participation in the Companies' profitability, but this upside would be shared with private preferred shareholders (who retained priority over common shareholders) and private common shareholders (who retained rights to 20.1% of the Companies' residual value).
-James Lockhart, the Director of FHFA, accordingly assured Congress shortly after imposition of the conservatorship that Fannie's and Freddie's "shareholders are still in place; both the preferred and common shareholders have an economic interest in the companies" and that "going forward there may be some value" in that interest. - 14.
-Under FHFA's supervision-and, on information and belief, at the insistence and direction of Treasury-the Companies were forced to excessively write down the value of their assets, primarily due to FHFA's wildly pessimistic assumptions about potential future losses over many years.
-Despite the Companies' concerns, FHFA flagrantly disregarded standard insurance company accounting principles and caused the Companies to incur substantial non-cash accounting losses in the form of gargantuan loan loss provisions.
-To be clear, tens of billions of dollars of these provisions-processed immediately by the Companies as expenses-
+10. The Government Stock diluted, but did not eliminate, the economic interests of the Companies' private shareholders.
+The warrants to purchase 79.9% of the Companies' common stock gave Treasury an "upside" in the event the Companies were rehabilitated, but this upside would be shared with preferred shareholders (who had to be paid before any payment could be made on common stock purchased with Treasury's warrants) and common shareholders (who retained rights to 20.1% of the Companies' residual value).
+Director Lockhart accordingly assured Congress shortly after imposition of the conservatorship that Fannie's and Freddie's "shareholders are still in place; both the preferred and common shareholders have an economic interest in the companies" and that "going forward there may be some value" in that interest.

-were completely unnecessary since the potential loan losses never materialized into actual losses.
-Nonetheless, by June 2012, the Agencies had forced Fannie and Freddie to issue \$161 billion in Government Stock to make up for the balance-sheet deficits caused by the Agencies' unrealistic and overly pessimistic accounting decisions, even though there was no indication that the Companies' actual cash expenses could not be met by their cash receipts.
-The Companies were further forced to issue an additional \$26 billion of Government Stock so that Fannie and Freddie would be able to pay cash dividends to Treasury even though, as explained above, the Companies were never required to pay cash dividends.
-Finally, because (i) the Companies were forced to issue Government Stock to Treasury that they did not need to continue operations and (ii) the structure of Treasury's financial support did not permit the Companies to repay and redeem the Government Stock outstanding, the amount of the dividends owed on the Government Stock was artificially-and permanently-inflated.
+11. Under FHFA's supervision-and, on information and belief, at the insistence of Treasury-the Companies excessively wrote down the value of their assets.
+This resulted in large paper losses at the Companies.
+By June 2012 FHFA and Treasury had forced Fannie and Freddie to issue \$161 billion in Government Stock to make up for the balance-sheet deficits caused by the government's overly pessimistic accounting decisions, even though there was no indication that the Companies' cash expenses could not be met by their cash receipts.
+Treasury purchased an additional \$26 billion of Government Stock so that Fannie and Freddie would have enough money to pay Treasury cash dividends even though, as explained above, the Companies were not required to pay cash dividends.
+Because the amounts borrowed to cover these paper losses and to pay cash dividends could not be repaid, the amount of dividends owed on the Government Stock was artificially inflated by the Companies having been forced to take capital from Treasury that they did not need to pay their expenses.

-15. As a result of these transactions, Treasury amassed a total of \$189 billion in Government Stock.
-But based on the Companies' performance in the second quarter of 2012, it was apparent that there was still value in the Companies' private shares.
-By that time, the Companies were thriving and could easily pay 10% annualized cash dividends on the Government Stock without drawing additional capital from Treasury.
+12. As a result of these investments, Treasury owned a total of \$189 billion of Government Stock.
+But based on the Companies' performance in second quarter of 2012, it was apparent that there was still value in the Companies' private shares.
+By that time, the Companies were demonstrably solvent and paying 10% annualized cash dividends on the Government Stock without drawing additional capital from Treasury.
 And based on the improving housing market and the high quality of the newer loans backed by the Companies, it was apparent that they had returned to stable profitability.
-This return to profitability made it inevitable that the Companies would be reversing many of the unnecessary non-cash accounting losses they had incurred under FHFA's supervision, and the reversal of those paper losses would result in massive profits.
-Given the broad-based recovery in the housing industry that had occurred by the middle of 2012, the Agencies fully understood that the Companies would be generating huge profits, far in excess of the dividends owed on the Government Stock.
+This return to profitability made it inevitable that the Companies would be reversing many of the paper losses they had incurred under FHFA's supervision, and the reversal of those paper losses would result in massive profits.
+Given the broad-based recovery in the housing industry that had occurred by the middle of 2012, the government fully understood that the Companies were on the precipice of generating huge profits, far in excess of the dividends owed on the Government Stock.
+Moreover, by the time of the Net Worth Sweep in August of 2012, the financial crisis had passed, and there was no need for drastic emergency action by the government.